Janith96/Janith96/README.md

 ### Hey there! 👋

 I'm Janith.
-You can find me on here on [GitHub](https://github.com/Janith96), [LinkedIn](https://www.linkedin.com/in/janithudayanga/) or in my room at 127.0.0.1
+You can find me on here on [GitHub](https://github.com/Janith96), [LinkedIn](https://www.linkedin.com/in/janithudayanga/) or at 127.0.0.1

 - 😄 Pronouns: He/Him
 - 🔭 I’m currently working on some private projects... when i have time!